candkyng/test-android-bdd/README.md

 ## Run test
 1. Start virtual device
 1. Launch Appium and start server
-1. Launch windows command prompt, navigate to the test-android-bdd project folder and run command:
+1. Launch windows command prompt, navigate to the test-android-bdd project folder and run test with profile:

     * To run all scenarios:

-            cucumber --publish-quiet
+            cucumber -p full

-    * To run test scenarios with tags (e.g. tag @default)
+    * To run regression scenarios:

-            cucumber -t @default --publish-quiet
+            cucumber -p regression

+1. Cucumber profiles "full" and "regression" are configured in _cucumber.yml_ file.
-1. Test result will be shown on command prompt.
-Use --publish option instead to publish to cucumber report
+1. Test result will be generated in report.html and on command prompt.

 ## FAQ:
 #### How to remove ANSICON warning and get coloured output: